Ziya1701/Customer-shopping-behavior/README.md

 age_group
 purchase_frequency_days
 Removed promo_code_used due to duplication
-Uploaded cleaned data to MySQL
+Uploaded cleaned data to MySQL.

+<a href = https://github.com/Ziya1701/Customer-shopping-behavior/blob/main/Customer_behavior.sql > MySQL File </a>

 ### SQL Business Insights
 Queries were used to analyze: